 For eight months she waited for him and meditated under a little tree on the banks of the Ganga river.
 People started to consider her as a saint.
 One day, her master, H.W.L.Poonja, a disciple of Ramana Maharishi, came back for her.
 She became his disciple and wife and started to travel with him.

 In 1971, H.W.L Poonja was invited to give Satsang in Europe and Mira accompanied him.
-Their daughter Mukti was born in 1972 and the little family went on travelling the world.
+Their daughter Mukti was born in 1972 and the little family went on traveling the world.
 Mira’s mother and brother, renamed Durga and Satish, also became Shri Poonja’s disciples.

 After a stay in Venezuela, Mira moved to Brussels in 1981 to ensure her daughter’s education was provided for.
 It was a challenging time, interspersed with holidays to Portugal to visit her mother and trips to India to see her master with whom she kept a very close correspondence.